Jay330-creator/jaden-data-portfolio/README.md

 **Tools Used:** Python, SQL, Power BI, Pandas

-This project analyzes NYC subway accessibility using station, entrance, and elevator data to identify gaps between ADA compliance and real accessibility coverage.
-The project combines data cleaning, SQL querying, and dashboard visualization to deliver actionable insights.
+### Problem
+Public transit accessibility is critical for mobility, but there is no simple way to compare how accessible NYC subway stations are across boroughs.
+This project evaluates accessibility coverage and identifies gaps between ADA compliance and real-world usability.

+### Approach
+- Cleaned and transformed raw station, entrance, and elevator datasets using Python
+- Built SQL queries to aggregate borough-level accessibility metrics
+- Developed a Power BI dashboard to visualize accessibility patterns

-### Key Highlights
+### Key Insights

-* Built an end-to-end data pipeline (Python → SQL → Power BI)
-* Created borough-level accessibility scoring system
+- Only ~33% of NYC subway stations are fully accessible
+- Manhattan has the highest accessibility rate, while other boroughs lag behind
+- ADA-compliant infrastructure does not guarantee full accessibility
-* Identified a **-0.713 correlation** between ADA compliance and accessibility
+- Found a **-0.713 correlation** between ADA compliance and accessibility
-* Discovered major accessibility gaps across boroughs

 ### Project Preview
 ![NYC Transit Dashboard](https://raw.githubusercontent.com/Jay330-creator/nyc-transit-accessibility-analysis/main/images/dashboard-preview.png)

 **Repository Link:** [NYC Transit Accessibility Analysis](https://github.com/Jay330-creator/nyc-transit-accessibility-analysis)